OpenFlutter/fluwx/README.md

 - debug_logging.
 Optional.
 Enable logs by setting it `true`.
 - flutter_activity.
 Optional.
 This is usually used by cold boot from WeChat on Android. `Fluwx` will try to launch launcher activity if not set.
 - universal_link.
 Required for iOS.
 It'll be used to generate universal link on your projects.

+> If you are failing `cannot load such file -- plist` on iOS, please run `sudo gem install plist` first.

 ## Register WxAPI